Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 The best part of Thanksgiving!
 Cooked turkey meat is fine for pets.
 Always choose the meaty part that doesn't contain the spices, skin or fatty portion of the turkey.

+Our family always has green bean casserole for Thanksgiving dinner.
 The green beans are great to share with your pets in a separate pan baked without spices or mushroom soup.

-Mushroom soup and onions, commonly included in Green Bean Casserole are highly toxic to dogs.
+Mushroom soup and onions, commonly included in Green Bean Casserole, are highly toxic to dogs.

-Raw carrots can be a dogs best friend and a wonderful treat for their teeth.
+Raw carrots can be a dog's best friend and a wonderful treat for their teeth.
 Loaded with beta-carotene, vitamins and packed full of fiber.

-Who doesn't love an Apple Pie with Thanksgiving Dinner.
+Who doesn't love an Apple Pie with Thanksgiving Dinner?
 It's a family tradition.

 Giving your dogs some apples before you bake them, will give your dog their own Thanksgiving dessert.

-Corn on the Cob:
+Can Dog's Eat Corn on the Cob?

 Dogs cannot digest corn, so it's never a good idea to give them corn.
 The cob can get stuck in the colon and cannot be digested.